 - Microbiome labs: The microbiome refers to the community of trillions of bacteria and fungi in your gut.
 Because gut health is the foundation of total health, especially brain and hormonal health, it is important to discover what is going on and deal with any underlying gut problems such as leaky gut syndrome, candida overgrowth, and small intestinal bacterial overgrowth in order to recover from adrenal fatigue.

 - Methylation labs: Methylation is a collection of biochemical actions in the body that happen 1 billion times every second.
 Healthy methylation helps to maintain a healthy brain, gut, hormones, and detox pathways, and also protects your DNA.
 However, some of us have genetic mutations that impair the methylation process.
 I have multiple methylation gene mutations, one of which is the MTHFR gene mutation, making me less able to absorb certain essential vitamins.
 This was useful information because I was then better able to supplement to make up for my nutritional deficiencies.

 2. Intervene into your chronic stress

-Pinpoint your key areas of stress and work to modify them, whether that means testing for food intolerances, detoxifying your environment, or just letting yourself heal by clearing your schedule for awhile.
-You can never eliminate all stress in life but if you can be sure to work in periods of rest and relaxation so stress levels can subside for awhile, you will break the chronic stress cycle to regain your health and feel like yourself again.
+Another key element of adrenal fatigue treatment is managing chronic stress.
+Pinpoint your key areas of stress and work to modify them, whether that means testing for food intolerances, detoxifying your environment, or just letting yourself heal by clearing your schedule for a while.
+You can never eliminate all stress in life but if you can be sure to work in periods of rest and relaxation so stress levels can subside for a while, you will break the chronic stress cycle to regain your health and feel like yourself again.

 3. Bring down inflammation